 ‘Beananza’ was developed by Burpee to be an abundant producer of tender, stringless filet beans.
 Delectable 7-inch pods are dark green and fiberless.

-Small plants reach just 15 inches in height, perfect for container growing – and if picked regularly will keep producing for far longer than other cultivars.
+Small plants reach just 15 inches in height, perfect for container growing – and if picked regularly, they will keep producing for far longer than other cultivars.

 ‘Beananza’ comes to maturity in 55 days.